gopinathsjsu/online-banking-team-14/Documentation/heli_sprint_1.md

 - Task3 ; Implementing the frontend coding for deposit and withdrawal.

 ## Blockers
-- Haven't faced any blockers till know.
+- Haven't faced any blockers till now.